Court to send inspectors into Argentine soccer federation HQ

 The Argentine government in 2009 took over the rights to televise national and top tier soccer matches from a local pay-TV cable channel and established a government-subsidized broadcast, dubbed Futbol Para Todos (Football for Everyone), that was free to view.

-President Cristina Fernandez said earlier this year the government paid 1.6 billion pesos ($176 million) for the programing.
+President Cristina Fernandez said earlier this year the government paid 1.6 billion pesos ($176 million) for the programming.

 Last year, Argentine lawmaker Graciela Ocana accused the AFA of favoring government-linked companies, of failing to account for where money went and for failing to ensure money destined to reach soccer clubs did so.
 Ocana began her investigation in 2011.